On a protest march up to Trump Tower

 A lot of people spotted it and liked it, with only a couple of American guys not “getting it”.
 I explained it was a “British thing” and it was simply a bit ironic … don’t you I think?
 They seemed satisfied with my answer but still didn’t appear to fully get it!

-However I soon realised there’s a reason that people make thicker cardboard signs on sticks, and that’s because your shoulders get really tired after a while when you’re holding a floppy sign above your head with both hands for more than a few minutes at a time!
-So next time I’ll incorporate a wooden stick in my design, although the jagged brown tape (rather than a marker pen) worked rather well and meant I could have spelt out something else if I’d wanted too.
+However I soon realised there’s a reason that people make thicker cardboard signs on sticks.
+That’s because your shoulders get really tired after a while when you’re holding a floppy sign above your head with both hands!
+Next time I’ll incorporate a wooden stick in my design.
+Although the jagged brown tape (rather than a marker pen) worked rather well and meant I could have spelt out something else if I’d wanted too.

-I diverted off for lunch in Go Chloe’s to get a nice burger with a friend before resuming once more once they’d already arrived just past 56th street on 5th Ave, the block that contains Trump Tower.
-It was getting towards sunset at this point so we stayed for a while, tried to get as close as we could to the Tower itself, eddying in a circle in the crowd as everybody got a turn to get to the far end, up as far as the police barriers.
+I diverted off for lunch in Go Chloe’s to get a nice burger with a friend before resuming once more.
+They’d already arrived just past 56th street on 5th Ave, the block that contains Trump Tower.
+It was getting towards sunset at this point so we stayed for a while.
+We tried to get as close as we could to the Tower itself, eddying in a circle in the crowd as everybody got a turn to get to the far end.
 There were a small handful of Trump supporters but they really were in the minority.
-I saw more Brexit supporters at the Brexit event.
+I saw more Brexit supporters at London’s Brexit event.

 My favorite chants for the day, of which there were many, included: